Ismailco/CR-Hello-Microverse/README.md

 # CR Hello Microverse

-> This is a project for practicing geving and reciving Code Review.
+> In this project, I setup a "Hello world" repository to practice tools and best practices such as: linters, and creating professional Readme, this project is for practicing geving and reciving Code Review.

 ## Built With